 - Faculty & Staff

-Notifications sent to finalists by
+Notifications sent to finalists by September 30, 2017

-To register you will need a high-quality video of a performance of a piece you are passionate about between 5 and 8 minutes in length, uploaded to youtube, vimeo, or another video sharing site.
-(Note: You will not be able to upload your video directly to your application, we need the link to the video).
+- a high-quality video of a performance of a piece you are passionate about between 5 and 8 minutes in length, uploaded to youtube, vimeo, or another video sharing site.
+Video and audio quality matters.
+(Note: You will not be able to upload your video directly to your application; we need the link to the video).

-We recommend that you prepare your answers in a word processing program and then copy paste them into the registration form.
+Note: We recommend that you prepare your answers in a word processing program and then copy paste them into the registration form.
 You will not be able to save your work on our registration form to come back at a later time.
 The entire form must be completed and submitted in one session.

 ABOUT THE CLAUDETTE SOREL PIANO COMPETITION